COMP2160-Game-Development/Prac-07/README.md

 * How long is a typical play session?

 ### Visualise your Data
 You should use visualisations to help your analysis and to communicate your findings.
-To receive a mark, start with a Scatter Plot:
+Start with a Scatter Plot:

 #### Scatter Plot
 Scatter Plots are useful for grouping multiple data points together and identifying similarities.
 You can turn your data into a Scatter Plot in Excel by selecting your data (only headers and numeric data - this WILL NOT work if you've also got strings in your dataset), then pressing Insert and selecting Scatter from the Charts section, then selecting the one you want to insert.
 Your result might look like this (note: data is an example only):